 2. Not attacked by basic environments

-Basic Refractories main applications:In the iron and steel application typically in the production and refinement of iron into steel and its transport as liquid to final processing into solidified product In non-ferrous industrial applications where, extreme temperature and basic environments dictate their use.
+Basic Refractories main applications:In the iron and steel application typically in the production and refinement of iron into steel and its transport as liquid to final processing into solidified product In non-ferrous metal applications where, extreme temperature and basic environments dictate their use.

 Neutral Refractory Key Features: 1.
 Usually comprised of chrome ores and magnesites in varying compositions formulated for a specific environment